IN THIS CHAPTER

 FROM DailyTotals;

-function operates except that, instead of looking back to a preceding row, it looks ahead to a row following the current row in the window frame.
+The LEAD window function operates the same way the LAG function operates except that, instead of looking back to a preceding row, it looks ahead to a row following the current row in the window frame.
 An example might be:

 SELECT TotalSale AS TodaySale,